sighupio/fury-kubernetes-logging/katalog/loki-distributed/MAINTENANCE.md

 - Loki configuration has been moved on it's own file `configs/config.yaml`
 - Gateway service has been renamed from `loki-distributed-gateway` to `loki-stack` to maintain compatibility with existing loki-configs
 - Configmap loki-distributed has been changed to a secret
+- The `-boltdb.shipper.compactor.working-directory=/var/loki/compactor` arg in the `compactor` container of the `loki-distributed-compactor` Deployment has been maintained.

 [github-releases]: https://github.com/grafana/helm-charts/releases?q=loki-distributed&expanded=true